varikvalefor/srm-hs/README.md

 # srm-hs
-This `srm`, hereinafter called `srm-hs`, is a program which securely deletes files by overwriting such files before deleting such files.
+This `srm`, hereinafter called "`srm-hs`", is a program which securely deletes files by overwriting such files before deleting such files.
 The phrase "this `srm`" is used because [there exists another program which is called "`srm`"](http://srm.sourceforge.net/); the latter `srm` actually precedes `srm-hs` and serves as the inspiration for `srm-hs`.

 A subset of the axioms which are used in the development of `srm-hs` are as follows:
 * For all things, a thing should be documented well.